Neutrollized/free-tier-gke/README.md

 [GKE Container Node Pool ](https://www.terraform.io/docs/providers/google/r/container_node_pool.html)

-Ok, so I lied...it's not 100% free, but with my 1 node setup, I'm paying ~$4USD/mth for a fully managed Kubernetes cluster.
+It's not 100% free, but with my 1 node setup, I'm paying ~$4USD/mth for a fully managed Kubernetes cluster.
 This works by taking advantage of Google [always free](https://cloud.google.com/free/docs/gcp-free-tier) tier which waives the management fee of one **zonal** GKE cluster, so you only have to pay for your nodes.
 Combine this with using [preemptible VMs](https://cloud.google.com/compute/docs/instances/preemptible) as your nodes and you'll have some spectacular savings.

 This is great if you're looking for a small k8s cluster that more closely resembles what you might see in the real world (not that [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) or [MicroK8s](https://microk8s.io/) isn't good as a learning tool -- it's just not the same).
 Here, you can also scale in/out your cluster easily if you want test some features or add-ons (like service meshes!).